Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Statement of the problem and matrix reduction

 Let $\mu = N_d(A)$ and $\nu = N_d(B)$ be two centered Gaussian measures with respective covariance matrices $A$ and $B$, assumed of full rank.
 In this work, we investigate the case where the reference measure $\pi_{\refe}$ introduced in equation \eqref{eq:def_entropic_ot} is an arbitrary centered Gaussian measure (not necessarily having marginals $\mu$ and $\nu$; we consider that special case in Section \ref{sec:correlation_parameter}).
 Thus, for a user-chosen positive-definite matrix $\Sigma \in S_{2d}^{++}(\mathbb{R})$ and a regularization parameter $\varepsilon > 0$, the optimal transport problem we study is

 Hence, we are aiming to minimize the objective function

 where $\pi$ belongs to the constraint set $\Pi(\mu,\nu)$.
+For Gaussian measures, problem \eqref{eq:gaussian_kl_ot} is a generalization of classic entropic optimal transport.
+In this problem, when the reference covariance matrix is chosen to be the block diagonal matrix $\Sigma=\diag(A, B)$, we recover the regularized optimal transport with penalty term $\KL(\cdot| \mu \otimes \nu)$.
 We point out that multiplying the Kullback-Leibler divergence by $2\varepsilon$ in \eqref{eq:gaussian_kl_ot} instead of $\varepsilon$ is arbitrary, but will remove factors $1/2$ in upcoming computations.
 As observed before us, for instance in \cite{marino2020optimal, leonardsurveySchrodinger2013}, the regularized problem \eqref{eq:gaussian_kl_ot} can be reformulated as a (static) Schr\"{o}dinger bridge problem.
 Indeed, we have the following equality

 where in this case $\pi_{\refe} = N_{2d}(\Sigma)$.
 The first questions regarding \eqref{eq:gaussian_kl_ot} relate to the well-posedness of the minimization problem defining the quantity $W_\Sigma^{\varepsilon}$.
 To address the questions of existence and uniqueness of a solution to problem \eqref{eq:gaussian_kl_ot}, we exploit results on Schr\"{o}dinger bridge problems in the specific case of Gaussian measures.